Career paths are no longer linear, and resume gaps in 2026 clearly reflect this shift, even though resumes still pretend they follow a straight path.

 - Family Care Leave

-When appropriate, a single bullet point describing skills gained or outcomes achieved is enough.
-Certifications completed, tools learned, or projects shipped during a gap often strengthen a resume rather than weaken it.
+When explaining resume gaps, a single bullet point highlighting skills gained or measurable outcomes achieved is often sufficient.
+Certifications completed, tools learned, or projects delivered during a gap can enhance a resume rather than harm it.

 The goal is continuity, not justification.